cnidyllic/alignit/README.md

 ```
 python setup.py install
 ```
-Note: if you do not have root access, you can rum the commands above with additional options to install locally:
+Note: if you do not have root access, you can run the commands above with additional options to install locally:
 ```
 python setup.py install –user
 ```